global-asp/asp-source/en/0166_the-girl-who-got-rich.md

 ##
 Nambuya came across this old
-woman, who called her, “My
+woman, who called her, "My
 daughter, how are you?
 Where
 do you come from?
 Where are
-you going?”
+you going?"

 ##
 Nambuya answered all the
 questions.
 Then the old woman
-said, “Come carry me to my
+said, "Come carry me to my
-house and I will tell you what to do.”
+house and I will tell you what to do."
 Nambuya was rude to the woman.
-She said, “I would rather die than touch those disgusting sores of yours.”
+She said, "I would rather die than touch those disgusting sores of yours."

 ##
 The old woman kept quiet and